 He has a long involvement with the cultural, spiritual and historical importance of the Territory and takes his role as a guardian of the earth for future generations very seriously.

 Councillor Marshall Gonzales

 Band Councillor, Marshall Gonzales has lived in the Skeetchestn Territory all of his life.
-This will be Marshall's first term as a Councillor.
+This will be Marshall's second term as a Councillor.
 He is currently a member of the Secwpemc Child and Family Services (SCFS) Board he is also on the Secwepemc Fisheries Commission (SFC).